wp-plugins/gdgt-gadget-list-widget/readme.txt

 == Installation ==

 Obviously, you'll want to start by installing and activating the widget!
+(If you have any caching enabled, such as wp_supercache, make sure you clear it once installation is complete.)

 = Sidebar =
 1. Drag the widget into your sidebar.